ia74/roomba_rest980/README.md

 ```

 You may also add the service to an existing configuration.
 You do not need to add file binds/mounts, as there are not any.

+### More than 1 Roomba

+If you have more than one Roomba, check out [the two-robot docker compose file.](docker-compose-two-robots.yaml).

+You need to run 1 instance of rest980 *per robot*.
+The setup remains the same once in Home Assistant, except the ports must change.
+Note down your rest980 servers ports and which robots they correspond to!

 </details>